AnyDSL/half/README.txt

 DOCUMENTATION
 -------------

-Here follow some general words about the usage of the library and its implementation.
-For a complete documentation of its interface look at the corresponding website http://half.sourceforge.net.
-You may also generate the complete developer documentation from the library's only include file's doxygen comments, but this is more relevant to developers rather than mere users (for reasons described below).
+What follows are some general words about the usage of the library and its implementation.
+For a complete documentation of its interface consult the corresponding website http://half.sourceforge.net.
+You may also generate the complete developer documentation from the library's only include file's doxygen comments, but this is more relevant to developers rather than mere users.

 BASIC USAGE